desireechen/dvc-data-engineering-tutorial/README.md

 The `pipeline` branch is where I used `dvc run` commands to create the DVC pipeline.
 The `dvc.yaml` and `dvc.lock` files contain the stages in the pipeline and the corresponding MD5 hashes of the dependencies and outputs of the particular stage.

+I had referenced the official DVC tutorial and made changes to the scripts such that the data is found in raw, interim and processed subfolders.
+There were changes made to the DVC commands below.

 ```
 dvc run -n prepare \
         -p prepare.seed,prepare.split \